hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 - Support for other TEEs: The FPC team is also participating in early discussions in the [Confidential Computing Consortium](https://confidentialcomputing.io/), which aims to provide a standardized way of deploying WASM across multiple TEE technologies.

-- Support for rich endorsement policies.
+- Rich endorsement policies supporting multiple enclaves per FPC Chaincode.

 - Risk Management and Deployment Policies: We intend to support deployment policies which allow the users to define where a FPC Chaincode is allowed to be deployed.
 For instance, the user could define that a certain FPC Chaincode can only executed by an endorsing peer on a on-premise node of a certain organization.
 This allows enhanced risk management.